WoodwellRisk/Warming_levels/README.md

    `get_cmip6_data_at_warming_years()` returns an xarray dataset of global (spatially explicit) annual data for the model, member, scenario, and variable specified.
 Data is returned for the warming years specified, of if year_window is a positive integer (>0) then a buffer of years around each warming year are also returned.
 The dataset can also be save to a file if desired.

+   `spatial_mean()` calculates the area weighted mean across lon and lat for arrays in an xarray dataset.

 2. make_table_of_CMIP6_zarr_models.ipynb makes a table (all_zarr_models.csv) of all CMIP6 model/member combinations that have monthly air temperature (tas) data available on Google Cloud.
 A snapshot of this table is shown below.

 ![image](https://user-images.githubusercontent.com/30153868/209983992-b840c4c5-b640-4cba-a9d0-9f8d703c2661.png)